FOREX-Yen stabilises after finance minister comments, dollar dips | Business

 FOREX-Yen stabilises after finance minister comments, dollar dips

+The dollar was up 0.28% at 0.9022 francs, a four month high, while the euro was up 0.5% at 0.9797 francs, its highest since July 2023.
+China's yuan, which has also been on traders' radars especially since its sudden plunge on Friday, was last a little weaker at 7.219 per dollar in the onshore market, despite a firmer-than-expected central bank fixing.

 The yen found some stability on Tuesday, just shy of its weakest level in 34 years, as verbal intervention by Japanese officials continued, while the dollar was on the back foot.
-The euro was last at $1.0850 and the pound at $1.2645, both slightly firmer on the day and in the middle of their recent ranges.
+The euro was last up 0.18% at $1.0858 and the pound rose 0.17% to $1.2658, both in the middle of their recent ranges, and walking back some of their losses from last week.

-The yen was at 151.25 yen per dollar, also a touch stronger on the day but after sliding more than 1% since the Bank of Japan's (BOJ) landmark rate hike last week.
-Despite that rate increase, traders continue to focus on the still-stark interest rate differentials between Japan and the rest of the world, particularly the United States.
+The yen was at 151.39 yen per dollar, also a touch stronger on the day but after sliding more than 1% since the Bank of Japan's (BOJ) landmark rate hike last week.
+Despite that rate increase, traders continue to focus on the remaining stark interest rate differentials between Japan and the rest of the world, particularly the United States.
 A break past 154.94 per dollar, hit in October 2022, would take the Japanese currency to its weakest since 1990.

 The carry trade sees investors borrow in low yielding currencies to invest in higher yielding ones.
 Market observers note positioning in options markets could make it harder for the dollar to climb through roughly 152 yen, but could then exacerbate moves beyond that.

-This week's economic data is fairly light ahead of the Federal Reserve's favoured inflation measure on Friday, which could guide the path of the U.S. interest rate outlook.
-The U.S. core personal consumption expenditures (PCE) price index is seen rising 0.3% in February, which would keep the annual pace at 2.8%.
+This week's economic data calendar is fairly light ahead of the Federal Reserve's favoured inflation measure on Friday, which could provide clues on the U.S. interest rate outlook.
+The U.S. core personal consumption expenditures (PCE) index is seen rising 0.3% in February, which would keep the annual pace at 2.8%.

-The Swiss franc, one of the few European currencies which does have a clear direction since the Swiss National bank surprised markets by cutting interest rates last week, continued its weakening trend The dollar was up 0.17% at 0.9010 francs, and the euro was up 0.3% at 0.9775 francs, close to its nine-month top of 0.97875 hit after the SNB's move.
+The Swiss franc, one of the few European currencies which lack a clear direction since the Swiss National bank surprised markets by cutting interest rates last week, kept trending lower.
+The dollar was up 0.28% at 0.9022 francs, a four month high, while the euro was up 0.5% at 0.9797 francs, its highest since July 2023.

-China's yuan, which has also been on traders' radars especially since its sudden sharp fall on Friday, was last a little weaker at 7.219 per dollar in the onshore market , despite a firmer-than-expected fix from the People's Bank of China.
-The offshore yuan was a touch stronger at 7.249 per dollar.
+China's yuan, which has also been on traders' radars especially since its sudden plunge on Friday, was last a little weaker at 7.219 per dollar in the onshore market, despite a firmer-than-expected central bank fixing.
+The offshore yuan was a touch stronger at 7.245 per dollar.

-That helped China exposed Antipodean currencies to firm, and the New Zealand dollar rebounded from a four-month low to $0.6018, while the Aussie steadied at $0.6545.
+That helped China-exposed currencies to firm, with the New Zealand dollar rebounding from a four-month low to $0.6021 and the Aussie up 0.2% at $0.6553.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)